Guides

 Community Notes

-The most valuable thing a first-version guide can do is tell you why the answer still feels slippery.
-Dire Fang searches usually happen because players are ahead of the public documentation.
-That does not mean the guide should be vague.
-It means the guide should narrow the likely systems and stop you from testing low-value paths.
+The most valuable thing for Dire Fang is knowing why the answer still feels slippery.
+These searches usually happen because players are ahead of the public documentation.
+That does not mean the advice should be vague.
+It should narrow the likely systems and stop you from testing low-value paths.

 To Be Verified